 A 2014 study in the Asian Spine Journal found that about 31 percent of women and 25 percent of men who suffered from back pain also had gastrointestinal complaints, such as abdominal pain or food intolerance.
 The link between nutrition and back pain is all about inflammation; foods high in fat and sugar trigger inflammation throughout the body, including the lower back.
 When Sinett’s father injured his back, he saw an improvement in back pain symptoms when he cut back on sugar and caffeine.
 Aim for “clean” whole foods instead of processed ones whenever possible.
 “Always have a protein like lean meat or beans, a good whole grain like brown rice, and vegetables,” Suggs says.
-(Put a new pep in your step using these five exercises that can ease back pain!)
+Here are exercises that could relieve back pain.

 Skinny jeans could be doing a number on your back.
 Dr. Kenneth Hansraj, MD, chief of spine surgery at New York Spine Surgery & Rehabilitation Medicine told Shape.com that too-tight outfits constrict the body, which limits your range of motion and can strain your back, neck, and shoulders.
 The biggest fashion culprits?
 Skinny jeans and pencil skirts.
 For clothes that are snug but not skintight, look for fabrics with a bit of stretch to them.
 Make sure you can easily slip a finger under the waistband.